kristen-hallas/ai-science-training-series/06_parallel_training/README.md

 <!--[^gpu]: If you do not have access to the ALCF systems, you can install [OpenMPI](https://docs.open-mpi.org/en/v5.0.x/) and run across multiple CPUs as well-->

+## My Submission

+My terminal lost internet connection so I wasn't able to copy and paste the fun Shakesphere text.
+I hope the wandb and test-dist-plots directories are sufficient proof to show I was able to run!

+Shout out to Avery Wood and Ivana Escobar for sharing their solutions in Slack to get this running!!
+Cool model.